 - U Tejaniya Students.
-I’m including here an eight day retreat in the U Tejaniya style by three of his senior Western Students: Carol Wilson, Steve Armstrong and Alexis Santos.
+I’m including here an eight-day retreat in the U Tejaniya style by three of his senior Western Students: Carol Wilson, Steve Armstrong and Alexis Santos.
 Listening to this collection of talks will help immensely in understanding U Tejaniya.
 Highly recommended.
 Also, if you like their approach, Steve and Carol in particular also have hundreds of other great talks on Dharmaseed, as well as their colleague, Andrea Fella.

 Any teacher who made the “intermediate” section is oriented towards liberation, deep practice and wisdom.
 The distinction between the mind & body sections is more about style – these teachers put a little more emphasis on building wisdom through body-based practices, such as mindfulness of breathing or various concentration methods.

 - Guy Armstrong – Emptiness: a Practical Guide for Meditators (1st two chapters free here).
-This is the best explanation I’ve heard of this oh-so-misunderstood Buddhist concept.
+This is the one of better explanations I’ve heard of this oh-so-misunderstood Buddhist concept.
 I also love his audio-talks.
 Make sure to listen to “Working with Difficult Emotions.”
 I also found his two-part series on the history of early Buddhism really interesting.

 - Patrick Kearney.
 I listened to one of his entire retreats, and it significantly deepened my understanding of the dhamma and meditation.
 Particularly the AM talks that start with “tracking,” which offer little guided meditation experiments that helped me experientially learn many key concepts.
 If you are interested in the Mahasi Method, the first two talks give an excellent explanation.

 - Daniel Ingram – Mastering the Core Teachings of the Buddha.
 This is one of the most polarizing books in the contemporary Dharma world.
 He claims to be fully enlightened, and writes with a bit of gusto and extreme confidence.
-My suggestion: don’t take what he says too seriously or change your life plans to go get enlightened, but at time same time, he has some very valuable tips and perspectives that I still ponder regularly.
+My suggestion: don’t take what he says too seriously and quit your job and go enlightenment-or-bust; instead, just note he has some valuable tips and perspectives that help deepen practice.

 - B Alan Wallace – The Attention Revolution.
-He is a Tibetan Buddhist teacher, so his approach and system is a bit different than Theravada-Vipassana, and he offers some very contrasting opinions on the path, which could potentially be confusing, but he’s also brilliant, articulate and a very deep practitioner.
+He is a Tibetan Buddhist teacher, so his approach and system is a bit different than Theravada-Vipassana.
+In turn, he offers some very contrasting opinions on the path, which could potentially be confusing, but he’s also brilliant, articulate and a very deep practitioner.
 I learned a lot by studying some of his works.